Cobequid Pass: Tolls

 Tolls continue to be charged for out-of-province vehicles: $4 for personal vehicles and $3 per axle for commercial vehicles.
 According to the Nova Scotia Department of Public Works about 50 per cent of passenger vehicles and about 70 per cent of commercial trucks using the Cobequid Pass were registered out-of-province, as of December 2021.

 Tolls are collected via both electronic toll collection as well as cash paid to toll booth operators.
 Toll collection operations are run by Atlantic Highway Management Corporation Limited (AHMCL), which is a subsidiary of the contractor, Atlantic Highways Corporation (AHC).
 Both are now owned by Aecon.
 AHC guaranteed the highway for three years, which was an unprecedented warranty period at that time, and all deficiencies were repaired at their expense.
 Maintenance has been performed by the Department of Transportation & Infrastructure Renewal since the expiration of that warranty in 2000.

 As part of non-tariff retaliatory measures to response to general American tariffs on Canadian goods in the 2025 United States trade war with Canada and Mexico, Premier Tim Houston ordered the immediate doubling of tolls for American commercial vehicles.

+Despite being collectively considered a tolled portion of Highway 104, the Cobequid Pass is not entirely tolled, as there are three interchanges (Exits 8, 10, and 11) before the toll plaza between the section's endpoints at Trunk 4 (Exits 7 and 12, with 11 also being with Trunk 4), and no tolls are charged to reach them from either Trunk 4 interchange.
+However, as the stretch of Trunk 4 between the ends of the Cobequid Pass is commonly used by motorists to avoid the toll, these exits are ignored and there are signs before the Trunk 4 offramps at Exits 7 and 12 approaching it stating the tolled section officially begins.